-The MCIT programme covers the state-of-theart technology in Computing and IT Industries, the strong computing and software engineering foundations of the discipline and the ability to contribute in large software engineering projects.
+The MCIT programme covers the state-of-the-art technology in Computing and IT Industries, the strong computing and software engineering foundations of the discipline and the ability to contribute in large software engineering projects.
 It is designed to meet the needs of students who want to improve core computing skills, or who are working IT professionals and want to strengthen their computing foundations with a view towards new and emerging technologies.
 In 2014, the MCIT programme was renamed as MS (CSIT) for batches 2014 and onwards.
-Additionally, a new specialization stream was initiated in the MS programme, thus two specialization streams are offered; Computer Science and Information Technology i.e. MS (CSIT), and Information Security i.e. MS (IS).
+Additionally, a new specialization stream was initiated in the MS programme, thus two specialization streams are offered; Computer Science and Information Technology i.e. MS (CSIT), Information Security i.e. MS (IS) and Data Science i.e. MS (DS).